Food ProductionΒ·IntermediateΒ·20 min readΒ·Updated 2026-03-19T04:13:18.075Z

 Do food forests need irrigation?

 During establishment (years 1–2), yes β€” deep watering weekly or biweekly depending on climate.
 After year 3, a well-designed food forest with swales and deep mulch dramatically reduces irrigation needs.
-In arid climates, water harvesting earthworks are non-optional.
-In temperate climates, an established food forest typically needs no supplemental irrigation.
+In arid climates, water-harvesting earthworks are non-optional.

 Can I use existing trees on my property as a starting point?